Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-3-0.md

 # Tizen 3.0

-In the last four years, Tizen has expanded its horizon from mobile devices to smartwatches and to TVs.
+In the last four years, Tizen has expanded its horizon from mobile devices and smartwatches to TVs.
 Tizen currently runs on many commercially available devices.
 But the true potential of Tizen lies ahead and will be realized with support for the 'Internet of Things (IoT)', which connects everything.

 ![img](media/3.0_introduction_1.png)